Clothing Swap provides clothes to 600 Humphreys families

 |0

-This work, Clothing Swap provides clothes to 600 Humphreys families [Image 4 of 4], by Monica K. Guthrie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Clothing Swap provides clothes to 600 Humphreys families, by Monica K. Guthrie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT